henokase/ngfw-prototype/web/docs/Finished_Implementation.md

 - [x] Error handling prevents middleware failures from breaking app
 - [x] Configuration options added to config.py
 - [x] Middleware ready for use with routes
+- [x] Database schema updated with new LogEvent columns
+- [x] Session-based rate limiting implemented
+- [x] Global flood protection implemented

+#### 🔴 Critical Architectural Decisions (Phase 4):

+**VM1/VM2 IP Handling:**
+- **VM2 does NOT extract or use real client IPs**
+- All requests to VM2 appear from VM1's IP (10.0.0.1)
+- VM2 logs only VM1's IP in database
+- Real IP tracking and blocking handled exclusively by VM1
+- Communication is one-directional: VM2 → VM1 for alerts only

+**Rate Limiting Strategy:**
+- Changed from IP-based to session/account-based
+- Prevents issues with NAT translation
+- Three-tier system: session, account, and global limits
+- Session IDs auto-generated for unauthenticated users

+**Malware Detection Workflow:**
+- VM2 scans files and sends alerts to VM1 (NO IP address sent)
+- Alert includes: filename, file_hash, signature, timestamp
+- VM1 correlates with conntrack to find real client IP
+- VM1 blocks real IP in nftables
+- VM1 returns confirmation to VM2 (VM2 logs for audit only)

 ---